azcloudworld/Azure-Power-Shell/README.md

 Get-InstalledModule -Name Az -AllVersions

+Connect Az Account : Connect-AzAccount

-Get the Azure Subscription
+Get the Azure Subscription : Get-AzSubscription

-Get-AzSubscription
+Get the AZ Tenant(Get the list of all the Tenants)  :Get-AzTenant

-Get all installed modules
+Get all installed modules : Get-InstalledModule

-Get-InstalledModule

-Gets PowerShell repositories
+Gets PowerShell repositories :Get-PSRepository

-Get-PSRepository

-PowerShell Get

-Get-Module -Name PowerShellGet
+PowerShell Get :Get-Module -Name PowerShellGet

-Get the AZ Tenant : Get the list of all the Tenants

-Get-AzTenant

-Get Context  : Explains about the current logged in Tenant
+Get Context (Explains about the current logged in Tenant) : Get-AzContext

-Get-AzContext

-Get Context  : Explains about the Multiple Tenants
+Get Context (Explains about the Multiple Tenants) : Get-AzContext -ListAvailable

-Get-AzContext -ListAvailable

-Get-AzAccessToken

-Get-AzAccessToken
+Get-AzAccessToken(JWT) : Get-AzAccessToken
-Find a module by name

-Find-Module -Name PowerShellGet
+Find a module by name : Find-Module -Name PowerShellGet

-Find modules with similar names
-Find-Module -Name PowerShell*
+Find modules with similar names : Find-Module -Name PowerShell*
-Find a module in a specific repository

-Find-Module -Name PowerShellGet -Repository PSGallery
+Find a module in a specific repository : Find-Module -Name PowerShellGet -Repository PSGallery

-To check your PowerShell version

-$PSVersionTable.PSVersion

 Sign in to another Cloud